 Facial fillers are most frequently applied to the deep creases between cheeks and lips.
 Other common areas include the vertical lines between the brows and corners of the mouth.
 Crow’s feet and fine clefts on lips are treated by a fine dermal filler while a thicker dermal filler is used for jawline, cheekbones, and cheeks to enhance the shape of the face.

 Are fillers used for areas other than the face?

 Fillers can also be used for augmenting breasts and buttocks or body-shaping.
 If the breast augmentation requested is not much, and no surgical intervention is required, then fillers can be used.
 However, it is less favored since fillers are temporary and costly.

 What complications can be expected following a filler injection?

 The main risk of filler injections is to end up with an exaggerated and unnatural appearance.
 This effect will be temporary when you confront such an unsatisfactory result, a very rare situation when you are in experienced hands.
-Other than that, patient may develop allergic reaction to hyaluronic acid although this is very rare.
+Other than that, the patient may develop an allergic reaction to hyaluronic acid although this is very rare.
 Infection can also be observed, though rare.